History of Scania: Viking age

-It was previously thought that society in Scania, like in the rest of Scandinavia, was made up of farmers mostly Fen farmers and cattle farmers, thralls, the farmer being free and equal, and having their say at the Things in the affairs of society.
+It was previously thought that society in Scania, like in the rest of Scandinavia, was made up of mostly Fen farmers and cattle farmers, thralls, the farmer being free and equal, and having their say at the Things in the affairs of society.
 Archeological findings on Jutland, the Danish islands, and on the Scanian plains have modified this picture.
 It has now become clear that the distribution of wealth, at least from the early Migration Period, was very uneven.
 The plains were to a large extent divided up between large farms which were far bigger than smallholdings, and were often grouped in villages.
 Subsequently, only a small faction of the population can be presumed to have enjoyed full civic rights.
 It seems now more likely that this society ought to be perceived as a system of tribes, each led by chieftains, in Danish often called godes, whose authority depended on the size and wealth of the tribe.
 Scania had 5 main tribes each having had their own Thanes (leaders), and their own group of warriors, all under the command of the King of Scania.

 After Christianization

-It now seems likely that a period of domestic colonization within Scania that was earlier believed to have started before the Viking Age, in reality largely took place after the Viking Age, when donations of land to monasteries led to influences from Continental Europe.
+While it was long thought that a period of domestic colonization with Scania started before the Viking Age, it seems like it largely took place after the Viking Age, when donations of land to monasteries led to influences from Continental Europe.
 This led to a transition from a predominantly animal husbandry-based society to one of farming, which entailed extensive land clearing, possibly also connected with the liberation of the thralls, that led to the creation of many new settlements with names ending in -torp, -rup, and -rød.

 The oldest known manuscript with the Scanian Law, dating to the 13th century.

 Scania was first mentioned in written texts in the 8th century, stating that it was a part of Denmark.
 According to the Large Jelling Stone, Scanians, like all Danes were Christianized by the King of all Danes, Harald Bluetooth before this stone was raised, presumably around 985 AD.

 The Scanian law, the oldest of the Medieval Scandinavian laws, came into force in the beginning of the 13th century.
 It is remarkable in the sense that it exists written in both Latin letters (not in Latin though) as well as Runes, Codex runicus.

 Already in 1060 was Dalby Church build by Svend Estridsen, as one of the first Danish churches made of stone.
 Between 1104 and 1536, Lund was the Archbishopric of Denmark, and the Danish National Banner, Dannebrog, was preserved in the Cathedral for several centuries.